bigcat26/SDLVideoPlayer/README.md

 # SDLVideoPlayer

-This project demonstrate play video by using FFmpeg & SDL in Windows
+This project demonstrates playing mp4 video with libffmpeg & libsdl